av/adhork/README.md

 - A third-party application consuming ads from Ads Service
 - Ads service exposing the contents of Ads to the end user

+## Running locally

+In order to run this assignment on your own machine:

+- Ensure that `docker` and `docker-compose` are installed
+- Ensure that `node` and `yarn` are installed
+- `git clone git@github.com:av/adhork.git` in the desired folder
+- Run `yarn` in `ads`, `e2e`, `news` components
+- Launch services with `yarn dev` from project root
+- Apply hasura migrations and metadata with `yarn hasura:apply` from project root.
+This will apply stored SQL migrations and tracked tables/functions to a running Hasura instance.
+- Add sample ads data with Hasura Console.
+To launch console run `yarn hasura:console` while containers are up and running, you'll also be able to explore the data model there.

+After these steps performed, visit `http://localhost:3000` for "Ads Admin" app and `http://localhost:3001` for the "News App".
+New ads could be added via Hasura,